 Dr. Adie resides in Lindsay, Ontario with her 2 awesome children Sam and Grace, cats, Daisy and Harry, and a much loved Whippet mix, Reggie who loves dog sports, especially dock diving where he holds the Canadian UADC title.

 Dr. Ernie Perry graduated from the Canadian Memorial Chiropractic College in 1987, being accepted into the College after completing two years of undergraduate study in Biology at the University of Prince Edward Island .
 He has maintained a private practice in Toronto since his graduation.

 Dr. Perry's interest in animal chiropractic started with his love of Boxers and competing in the show ring.
 He went on to study animal chiropractic at Options for Animals, successfully completing the program, and becoming AVCA certified in 1998.
 He has been treating animals ever since.
 Dr. Perry's animal practice has since evolved into primarily an equine practice.
 He truly enjoys treating horses of all disciplines and breeds.
 He especially enjoys treating standardbreds, working closely with trainers and owners.
 He currently divides his work week between people and animals.

 His growing interest in animal chiropractic led him to continuing studies in Advanced Animal Studies through Options for Animals International Academy of Animal Chiropractic.
 He has competed all the lectures and labs, and is currently working on the research required to complete his Advanced designation.

 Dr. Ernie Perry looks forward to sharing the knowledge and experience he has gained over the last 13 years.

-He shares his home with his wife, Dr. Gloria Bracchetti, and boxers Peyton and Isabella.
+He shares his home with his wife, Dr. Gloria Bracchetti, and their Boxer Elle.